Notes on the data: Aboriginal mothers and babies

 Data quality

 As is the case in most statistical collections in Australia, Indigenous status is under-reported in the midwives data collections from which these data are compiled.
-However, the level of completeness of coverage (the extent to which the identification of Indigenous Australians occurs in data collections) in these collections is generally higher than in the deaths or hospital inpatient data collections.
+However, the level of completeness of coverage (the extent to which the identification of Indigenous Australians occurs in data collections) in these collections is generally higher than in other administrative data collections, such as those for deaths or hospital inpatients.
 It should also be noted that coverage is likely to vary between geographical areas.

 Geography: Data available by Indigenous Area, Primary Health Network, Quintile of socioeconomic outcomes (based on IRSEO) and Remoteness Area

-Numerator: Aboriginal women who reported that they smoked at any time during their pregnancy (data over 3 years)
+Numerator: Aboriginal women who reported that they smoked during pregnancy (data over 3 years)

 Denominator: Number of Aboriginal women who gave birth (data over 3 years)